...there was a school where every staff member actually knew every student really well?

 School Purpose and Expected School Wide Learning Results

-Northwest Prep Charter School is a small, personalized, rigorous learning community where students are deeply engaged in, and thoughtful about, their learning.
+Northwest Prep Charter School is a small, personalized learning community where students are deeply engaged in, and thoughtful about, their learning.
 Teachers know students well and guide them towards expected outcomes by teaching them to ask good questions, and identify and solve meaningful problems.
-All students participate in a standards-based, academically rigorous Workplace Learning Program that allows them to interact with successful adults, apply their talents to real world challenges, and exhibit their skills and problem-solving abilities.
-Northwest Prep features standards-based, project and problem-based instruction, integrated curriculum, advanced technology, visual and performing arts, and performance-based assessments.
+All students participate in a Workplace Learning Program (Crossroads) that allows them to interact with successful adults, apply their talents to real world challenges, and exhibit their skills and problem-solving abilities.
+Northwest Prep features inquiry methodology, project and problem-based instruction, integrated curriculum, advanced digital tools, visual and performing arts, and performance-based assessments.

 NWP Academic Performance Outcomes